IamJesseP/JobAPI/README.md

 ## What I learned

 * Backend fundamenetals
-* Working with a NoSQL database
+* Working with a NoSQL database, connecting it to an application
 * Working with authentication and JWT
+* Setting up a RESTful API structure
+* Improved understanding of CRUD API
 * Improved understanding code structure and readability

+### Academic
+This application was created as part of the John Smilga [NodeJS](https://johnsmilga.com/) curriculum